Daniel870801/Final-Project-ML-models-on-box-office-predictions/Data/read-me.md

-french-box-office-23nov2020 : json data scrapped from jpboxoffice
+This folder contains the data we needed to conduct our analysis, which is entirely scraped from themoviedb and jpboxoffice.